junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 What has he done, what has he done.
 He has killed his best friend, that's what he has done.
 He rubs roughly at his burning hot eyes, the wetness refuses to stop.
 He looks up at the body on the bed.
 The angel still lies there, not moving an inch, not hearing anything in his fucked-up mind, not knowing the outside world, because this time, he is actually really going to be gone.
 And this is all because Dean is an asshole, and idiot, and fucking stupid coward that feels taking out on him is easier than any other way.
 Oh God.
 Look what he's done to him.
 He once yelled at him "you break everything you touch", but look at this, it's all so clear that this poisonous person is Dean.

 He hates himself so much, disgust and despise his own existence, like he did when he just returned from the Hell -- when he just got saved by Cass.
 He remembers all too clearly the first sight of the angel, the brightness of his existence burns his eyes, just like the tears are doing right now.
 How can he forget how beautiful and powerful and bright Cass was -- is.
-Cass never changed, not even when he did wrong or gone to hell and back or gone to purgatory.
-He adapted, sure, but just to be more like them, like the Winchesters, like a hunter, like a human.
-He realizes Cass is even more human than most human, than himself.
-He has a big heart, so big that Dean takes for granted and forgets the one fact about the heart: they are strong, but they also break easily.
-Dean holds Castiel's hands in his, holding it so tight that he might break his bones, just hopelessly wishing for the miracle to happen.
+Cass never change, not even when he did wrong or gone to Hell and back or gone to Purgatory, doing exactly as he was told that night ten years ago, "don't ever change".
+He adapts, sure, but just to be more like them, like the Winchesters, like a hunter, like a human.
+He realizes Cass is even more human than most humans, than himself.
+Cass has a big heart, so big that Dean takes for granted and forgets the one fact about the heart: they are strong, but they also break easily.
+Dean holds Castiel's hands in his, holding it so tight that he might break his bones, as if hoping this touch can allow him reach into Cass.
+He knows he is just hopelessly wishing for any miracle to happen.
 But all is in vain.

 "I'm sorry, I'm so sorry, Cass."
 He weeps, tears dropping on their intertwined hands.
 He bends over to kiss on the back of Castiel's hand.
 But still no, no miracle, no fairytale-style sudden gasp and wake up.
 This reality is cruel, and far too real, as if a direct punishment for him to doubt about what is real in this world.

 Dean frantically considers all the possible means they have tried before to break the law of death, he thinks about deals, or bargain, or exchange one life for another.
-Hell, if he can kill himself to bring Cass back, he will, he swear.
+Hell, if he can kill himself to bring Cass back, he will, he swears.
 But there is no one to deal with, not Death, not Empty, no one.
 This time, the one that decides to go out for good, is Cass himself.
 And right now, Cass has made up his final mind that he doesn't want to be brought back.
 He is so utterly shattered that he would want to remove his whole existence to make the pain stop.
 This realization is killing Dean, eating him alive.

 There has to be a way to fix it.
+It has to.
 Dean stumbles out, shouting for the witch, "Rowena!"

-The redhead witch appears around the corner, startling a little bit by the sudden shout out and running too fast in high-heels, "What?
+The redheaded witch appears around the corner, startling a little bit by the sudden shout out and running too fast in high-heels, "What?
 Before you say anything, did you try the true love's kiss?"

 "What?"
 Sam frowns at her, appearing behind.